 Our debt consists of current and long-term secured debt securities and credit facilities with banks and other lenders.
 Debt issuances are placed directly by us or through securities dealers or underwriters and are held by institutional and retail investors.

 Debt issuance costs consist primarily of arrangement fees, professional fees, legal fees and printing costs.
-These costs are recorded as a direct deduction from the debt liability unless incurred in connection with a line of credit arrangement, in which case they are presented as an asset on our Consolidated Balance Sheet.
+These costs are recorded as a direct deduction from the debt liability unless incurred in connection with a line of credit arrangement, in which case they are presented as an asset on our Consolidated Balance Sheets.
 Debt issuance costs are amortized to interest expense or property, plant and equipment over the term of the related debt facility.
-Upon early retirement of debt or amendment to a debt agreement, certain fees are written off to loss on early extinguishment of debt.
+Upon early retirement of debt or amendment to a debt agreement, certain fees are written off to loss on modification or extinguishment of debt.

 Asset Retirement Obligations

 We recognize AROs for legal obligations associated with the retirement of long-lived assets that result from the acquisition, construction, development and/or normal use of the asset and for conditional AROs in which the timing or method of settlement are conditional on a future event that may or may not be within our control.
 The fair value of a liability for an ARO is recognized in the period in which it is incurred, if a reasonable estimate of fair value can be made.
 The fair value of the liability is added to the carrying amount of the associated asset.
 This additional carrying amount is depreciated over the estimated useful life of the asset.
-Our assessment of AROs is described below.

 We have not recorded an ARO associated with the Sabine Pass LNG terminal.
 Based on the real property lease agreements at the Sabine Pass LNG terminal, at the expiration of the term of the leases we are required to surrender the LNG terminal in good working order and repair, with normal wear and tear and casualty expected.
 Our property lease agreements at the Sabine Pass LNG terminal have terms of up to 90 years including renewal options.
 We have determined that the cost to surrender the Sabine Pass LNG terminal in good order and repair, with normal wear and tear and casualty expected, is immaterial.